DreaMinder/nuxt-payload-extractor/README.md

 You can blacklist specific paths, so they will be generated in native way.
 But you have to disable payload request inside of asyncData yourself.
 Check out example dir for details.

+## Caveats

+There may be issues with vuex data requests and nested routes.

 ## How it works

 - Extracts `<script>window.__NUXT__= ... </script>` replacing it with `<script src="payload.js">`